What is this project?

 The MTA and DOT held community outreach meetings in early 2018.
 Click here to see materials the MTA and DOT shared at these outreach meetings.
 The MTA and DOT also presented their plans to CB6’s Transportation Committee on February 5, 2018.
 Click here to view the presentation.

-See more info on the MTA website.
+See more information on the MTA website.